👋 I’m Gloria Treviño; Inclusion & Compassion Activist, Therapeutic Yoga Teacher, Inclusive Exercise Specialist, and Founder & Owner of TheraPLAYoga.

 I serve on the board for the Michigan Advocacy Program (MAP), which provides low-income and senior people with equitable access to the justice system through direct legal help and works toward systemic solutions.

 As a parent mentor for The Family Center for Children and Youth with Special Health Care Needs (Family Center), I provide resources and emotional support to parent caregivers throughout Michigan.

-Through an equity-focused lens, I offer trauma-sensitive, sensory-integrated mind-body practices, creative expression, and play as resources for physical, mental, and emotional wellness.
+Through an equity-focused and anti-ableist lens, I offer trauma-sensitive, sensory-integrated somatic practices, creative expression, and play as resources for physical, mental, emotional, and spiritual wellness.

 I work with educators, therapists, community-minded and ethical non-profit organizations to uplift individuals and families in the Greater Lansing area, who would benefit from TheraPLAYoga as a physical, mental, or emotional wellness resource.

 I created TheraPLAYoga to fill the inaccessible hole in the local, Lansing yoga community and neuro-affirming, holistic wellness programs for individuals and families, who experience the intersectionality of neurodivergence, disabilities, and trauma exposure.

 I began teaching private and group sessions online just before the covid pandemic.
 When the world became a bit safer, I transitioned to teaching private, in-home therapeutic sessions to individuals and families.